The Contest – What and Why

 - 1.000 Euro to the third prize.

-Teams can apply by sending an email to firstname.lastname@example.org with the subject “TIC participation request” no later than June 14, 2021.
+Teams can still apply by sending an email to firstname.lastname@example.org with the subject “TIC participation request” no later than July 28, 2021.

-Please note that participation requests will be accepted on a first come first basis until reaching the number of teams allowed for the country.
+Please note that participation requests will be accepted on a first come first basis until reaching the maximun number of teams.

 Application forms with participant data will be asked consequently.

-- Second half of May 2021: start of the training online
+- June 2021: start of the training online

 - September 13 and 14: National competition (for Italian teams only)

 - September 15, 2021 – 9 to 12 am (UTC+2)*: warm up and simulation of the competition

 - September 16, 2021 – 9 to 12 am (UTC+2)*: official competition

 - September 17, 2021 – 9 to 12 am (UTC+2)*: award ceremony and scientific conference